rpedroni/NumberMunchers/specs/sprints.md

   + Will randomly choose between any of them
   + Will display rule title accordingly

+### Sprint #7 [2015-11-05 18:43]
+1. Give hero a set of 3 initial lives
+  + Will lose a life when he eats a wrong option

 ### Sprint X [ THE FUTURE ]
 1. Create option values in Home screen (all non-working for now, just dummy placeholders)